Tetris Worlds: Development

 The game had a marketing budget of $2 million.

+The platform-specific versions of Tetris Worlds were developed by three different companies.
+Blue Planet Software developed the PC and PlayStation 2 versions, Radical Entertainment developed the GameCube and Xbox versions, and 3d6 Games developed the Game Boy Advance version.
+All versions were published by THQ under license from The Tetris Company.

+Tetris Worlds was THQ's first Tetris game.
+THQ later published Tetris Advance also for the Game Boy Advance, Tetris Elements for Windows and Mac OS X, and Tetris Evolution for the Xbox 360.
+Every version except for Game Boy Advance features a distinctly whispering female voice (Kimberly Unger, credited as eKim) as the announcer.
+The game has been translated into French, German, Italian, Spanish, and Japanese.

 Reception

 The Game Boy Advance and Xbox versions received "mixed" reviews, while the GameCube and PlayStation 2 versions received "generally unfavorable reviews", according to the review aggregation website Metacritic.
 In Japan, where the GBA version was ported and published by Success on April 26, 2002, followed by the Xbox version on November 14, and the GameCube version on December 20, Famitsu gave it a score of one six, one four, and two sixes for a total of 22 out of 40 for the GBA version, and 24 out of 40 for the Xbox version.
 Tetris Worlds Game Boy Advance version was a runner-up for GameSpots annual "Worst Game" award among console games, which went to Kabuki Warriors.

 In the PS2, PC, and GBA versions, gameplay contained one major difference from a normal Tetris game.
 In classic Tetris, when a Tetrimino touches the bottom of the screen, it locks in place.
 However, in these versions, Tetriminos do not lock until players make them lock (e.g., by using Hard Drop to lock them immediately), allowing players to rotate and move the pieces indefinitely until they are satisfied.
 Critics said that this made the game too easy (although the countdown clock still runs while the player is using unlimited move and rotate) and GameSpot said that it "broke Tetris".
-However, the GBA version features a hidden version of classic Tetris (titled "Popular" Tetris) that plays without this feature.
-It is accessed by holding the L button and pressing select on the "Marathon" game select menu.
-However, since it is not part of the "Default" presentation, many reviews did not factor in this mode.

 In the GameCube and Xbox versions, the "Easy Spin" feature was made optional.
 However, they still received mostly mixed reviews.